 How To Deal With Teeth Sensitivity Post Treatment

-Teeth sensitivity is generally expected after each treatment, However due to our product being PEROXIDE-FREE, our treatment is safe, ethical and has no side effects.
+Teeth sensitivity is generally expected after each treatment, however, due to our product being 6% Hydrogen Peroxide, our treatment is safe, ethical and has no side effects.

 Here are six things you can do to mitigate the situation if you have used another product or service that has caused sensitivity: